Pros and Cons of GAN Evaluation Measures: New Developments: New Qualitative GAN Evaluation Measures

 \subsection{A Universal Fake {\em vs.} Real Detector}

-Wang \etal~\cite{wang2020cnn} ask whether it is possible to create a ``universal'' detector to distinguish real images from synthetic ones using a dataset of synthetic images generated by 11 CNN-based generative models.
+\cite{wang2020cnn} ask whether it is possible to create a ``universal'' detector to distinguish real images from synthetic ones using a dataset of synthetic images generated by 11 CNN-based generative models.
 See Fig.~\ref{fig:wang2020cnn}.
 With careful pre- and post-processing and data augmentation, they show that an image classifier trained on only one specific CNN generator is able to generalize well to unseen architectures, datasets, and training methods.
 They highlight that today’s CNN-generated images share common systematic flaws, preventing them from achieving realistic image generation.
 Similar works have been reported in~\cite{chai2020makes,yu2019attributing}.
+In alignment with these results, \cite{gragnaniello2021gan} also conclude that we are still far from having reliable tools for GAN image detection.